rhall-pivotal/tas-strategic-initiatives-site/README.md

 #### Environments

-A named environment is specified in `config/environments/<name>.yml` (or `${ENV_DIRECTORY)/<name>.yml` if that environment variable is set.
+A named environment is specified in a concourse pool resource file (or `${ENV_DIRECTORY)/<name>.yml` if that environment variable is set.)

-See [the p-runtime environment files](https://github.com/pivotal-cf/p-runtime/blob/master/config/environments) for examples of defining your environments.
+See [sample environment files](https://github.com/pivotal-cf/p-runtime/blob/master/sample_env_files) for examples of defining your environments.

 ### Deploying Ops Manager and Elastic Runtime